MatthijsKamstra/haxejs/01jquery/about.md

 ```

 Haxe does not allow using `$` as a class name or a function name, but `$` is just a short-hand to jQuery.
-However, Haxe requires all class names start with capital letter, so it is JQuery not jQuery.
+Yet  Haxe requires all class names start with capital letter, so it is JQuery not jQuery.
 You start your Haxe/JS codes using the jQuery extern as following:

 ```